emqx/neuron-docs/en_US/README.md

 ### Plugin

-Neuron can be divided into a core framework and a number of pluggable modules.
-Pluggable means that these modules can be added and removed dynamically, even supporting hot plugging in the running state.
-Plugins would be classified into northbound applications and southbound drivers.
-The northbound plugin is usually used for connecting to a cloud platform, or to an external application like a processing engine.
-The southbound plugin is a communication driver that implements specific protocols to access external devices.
+Neuron can be conceptually separated into a core framework and a series of dynamic, or pluggable, modules.
+These modules, which can be added, removed, and even hot-swapped while in operation, fall into two categories: northbound applications and southbound drivers.

+Northbound plugins typically serve as a connection point to a cloud platform or an external application like a processing engine.
+Conversely, southbound plugins act as communication drivers, implementing specific protocols to facilitate access to external devices.

-All these modules are written in C language and SDK is provided for users who are interested in secondary development.
-A plugin is just a dynamic linked library (.so) file built by the SDK.
-At least one northbound plugin and one southbound plugin are required for data delivery and data acquisition respectively to implement the protocol format conversion.
+All these modules are coded in the C language.
+For users interested in customization, an SDK is provided for secondary development.
+Each plugin is essentially a dynamic linked library (.so) file constructed using the SDK.
+To accomplish data delivery and acquisition, and thus the protocol format conversion, at least one northbound plugin and one southbound plugin are necessary.

+For guidance on how to develop your own plugins, please refer to the [SDK Tutorial](./dev-guide/sdk-tutorial/sdk-tutorial.md).

 ### Adapter

-An adapter is a communication routine providing two interfaces for plugin data exchange.
-On one side, it has a communication interface for NNG high-speed bus that can exchange data messages with other adapters.
-On the other side, it provides a plugin interface for the integration of a plugin module.
-This makes two unrelated components, NNG high-speed bus and a plugin, can work together.
+An adapter is a communication routine providing 2 interfaces for plugin data exchange:

+- NNG high-speed bus communication interface: to exchange data messages with other adapters.
+- Plugin interface: to integrate with plugin modules.

+Neuron also offers 2 types of adapters:

-There are two kinds of adapters.
-A driver adapter is used for integration with a southbound driver plugin.
-An app adapter is used for integration with a northbound application plugin.
-An app adapter and a driver adapter are different as they have different logic in handling data message exchange.
+- Driver adapter: to integrate with a southbound driver plugin.
+- APP adapter: to integrate with a northbound application plugin.
+An app adapter and a driver adapter have different logic when handling data message exchange.
 ### Node

 When a plugin is inserted into the core framework, a connection node would be created to communicate with external devices or applications.
 Node here in Neuron is defined as merging framework interface with communication routines.
 There may be a lot of nodes created for communication with various parties in a single running instance.
 It is the core framework to manage the message routing between those nodes.

 A node is simply a combination of an adapter and a plugin module.
 Message exchange between nodes is based on NNG high-speed bus.

-![Architecture](/Users/lena/Documents/GitHub/neuron-docs/en_US/configuration/assets/concepts.png)

 The diagram shows a loosely-decoupled designed architecture.
 All nodes work independently to exchange data with each other, and to communicate with external devices or clouds according to its implemented industrial protocol.

+![Architecture](/Users/lena/Documents/GitHub/neuron-docs/en_US/configuration/assets/concepts.png)

 ### Tag

-A tag is a non-hierarchical unique keyword assigned to a piece of information including data storing location in the device, and data operation properties, which helps describe an item and allows it to be found in the device or processed to be read/written automatically.
-Users would identify those interested tags in a device to read data from the device or to write data to the device.
+In Neuron, a "tag" represents a specific data point or variable within a device.
+This tag information encompasses the data type, its location or address within the device, and its read/write attributes.
+By configuring these tags, users can create a link between the device's internal data and the collection points within Neuron.
+This facilitates the extraction or injection of data from or into the device, respectively.

 ### Group

-The collection of user-interested tags in a device is divided into several groups to have better management.
-The routing mechanism is based on these groups as an information unit to be exchanged between nodes.
-A northbound node can subscribe to any groups in any southbound node.
-These subscriptions would be used for routing data messages between nodes.
-Moreover, there is a group polling frequency for controlling the time interval of the device polling.
+To improve management efficiency, the collection of user-interest tags within a device is divided into several groups.
+These groups serve as the primary units of information exchange between nodes in our routing mechanism.
+Northbound nodes can subscribe to any groups found in southbound nodes, enabling the routing of data messages between nodes.
+Additionally, each group features a polling frequency, which controls the time interval for device polling, ensuring regular data updates.